numenta/nupic.core-legacy/external/win32/README.md

 Next, perform some housekeeping tasks on the Apr directories by renaming them

 apr-1.5.1 to apr
+apr-iconv-1.2.1 to apr-iconv
 apr-util-1.5.4 to apr-util
-apr-iconv-1.2.1 to apr-iconv

 Make sure that all these sub-directories are correct.
 Depending on how you extract the gzip/zip files into the build/directory, you may end up with, for example, pcre-8.35/pcre-8.35/..

 ## CMake building the external libraries

-Each one has a CMakeList.txt that allows for the use of the Windows version of CMake.
+All but one of these libraries has a CMakeList.txt, that allows for the use of the Windows version of CMake.
 The CMake-GUI application **must** be used for all these external projects.
 The Windows version of CMake is the only versions that supports Visual Studio generators.
 Plus it makes it easy to make tweaks to the build environments, e.g. changing 'CMAKE_INSTALL_PREFIX'

 Configure each one with the generator that matches your installed IDE.

-Open each solution file (.sln) in your VS IDE in alphabetical order of each external project.
-Using Rebuild Solution, followed by 'Build Only' on the INSTALL project for each solution. ***Remember** to set the solution configuration in the Configuration Manager to Release.
+Open each solution file (.sln) into your Visual Studio IDE, in alphabetical order of each external library.
+Using Rebuild Solution. ***Remember** to set the solution configuration in the Configuration Manager to Release.

-**Note**: The apr-iconv library gets used by the other libraries.
-So you won't find a .sln file in the app-iconv directory.
+Install scripts are placed inside a file called cmake_install.cmake The INSTALL project in each solution doesn't work, but tries to do the following;

+cmake.exe -DBUILD_TYPE=Release -P cmake_install.cmake

+**Note**: The apr-iconv library has two project files to import into Visual Studio.
+We just need the static version called apriconv.dsp

 ### Example CMake build - Apache Portable Runtime (APR)